aMannan99/Food-Delivery-Website/README.md

 # Food-Delivery-Website
-This website somewhat similar to food delivery services (front end only).
+Similar to food delivery app, has functionalities like food ordering, bulk ordering and has a navbar that has home, services and contact us (only frontend).
 This is a responsive website.